 Salary Classification: Exempt

+Winslow Residential Hall, Inc., complies with the Navajo Preference in Employment Act (NPEA).

-GENERAL STATEMENT OF RESPONSIBILITIES: Plays a vital role in making appropriate counseling and intervention services available to students to help them be successful and confident in school, the residential hall, and social settings.
+GENERAL STATEMENT OF RESPONSIBILITIES: Under the direct supervision of the Homeliving Supervisor, plays a vital role in making appropriate counseling and intervention services available to students to help them be successful and confident in school, the residential hall, and social settings.
 Serves as a strong character model for students.
-Maintains a positive working relationship with students, parents, residential staff, public school staff, community leaders, various community and tribal organizations and agencies.
+Maintains a positive working relationship with students, parents, staff, schools, community, and tribal organizations.

-QUALIFICATIONS:
+QUALIFICATIONS

-Acceptable EDUCATION, TRAINING & EXPERIENCE:
+EDUCATION, TRAINING & EXPERIENCE:

 Bachelor’s Degree in Guidance Counseling/Social Work, preferably Master’s Degree;